Skip to Content

 Gray chartreux cat with a yellow eyes on a couch.

-Gray chartreux cat with a yellow eyes on a couch
+Gray chartreux cat with yellow eyes on a couch

-Their round eyes tend to come in shades between copper and gold, which beautifully offset their blue-grey coats.
+Their round eyes tend to come in shades between copper and gold, which beautifully offset their blue-gray coats.

-This still rather rare cat breed is a great option for a busy person who lives on their own or a busy couple/family.
-It likes to play but this desire generally comes in spurts.
-And this is a breed which is quite good at entertaining itself.
+This still rather rare cat breed is a great option for a busy person who lives alone or a busy couple/family.
+It likes to play, but this desire generally comes in spurts.
+And this is a breed that is quite good at entertaining itself.

 Chartreux cat, 10 months old, in front of white background